websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-notification-template-variables.md

 ...
 ```

-The snippet of output above shows that `saxReaderUtil`, `getterUtil`, `portalPermission`, `entryClassPK`, `layoutPermission`, `expandoTableLocalService`, `localeUtil`, `groupId`, and `portalUtil` are available to the context that caused these messages to be printed in the log.
+The snippet of output above shows that `saxReaderUtil`, `getterUtil`, `portalPermission`, `entryClassPK`, `layoutPermission`, `expandoTableLocalService`, `localeUtil`, `groupId`, and `portalUtil` are available in the context that caused these messages to be printed in the log.

 ### Using the Workflow Notification Template Variables

 The contextually injected notification variables can be categorized into two main types:

 1. **Value** variables provide a single value.
-If a variable provides a single value, it's mainly useful for displaying that value in the notification, or passing as a parameter to an operation that retrieves some other useful information (that will be displayed in the notification message).
+If a variable provides a single value, you can use it to display that value in the notification, or you can pass it as a parameter to an operation that retrieves some other useful information to be displayed in the notification message.

    _Example:_ The Single Approver definition provides this notification in a FreeMarker template: